typicode/homerun/README.md

 ## Options

-Homerun will use this scripts in case no command is provided or matches.
+Homerun will use these scripts in case no command is provided or matches.

 ```javascript
 "scripts": {